Get

 The 4 Ways to Handle an Aggressive Vizsla

-Dogs who rarely exhibit violent behavior but do so abruptly might be suffering from a medical condition.
+Dogs that rarely exhibit violent behavior but do so abruptly might be suffering from a medical condition.
 Painful injuries, hypothyroidism, and neurological conditions like epilepsy, encephalitis, and brain tumors are among the health issues that may lead to aggression.
-You may need to talk to your vet to find out if this is the situation with your Vizsla.
+You may need to talk to a vet to find out if this is the situation with your Vizsla.

 2. Ask an Expert

-An animal behaviorist or qualified dog trainer may be able to help if your veterinarian has ruled out a medical issue.
+An animal behaviorist or qualified dog trainer may be able to help if a veterinarian has ruled out a medical issue.
 An expert can assist you in identifying the root of your dog’s bad behavior and creating a strategy to manage it.
-Seek a referral from your vet or contact the Association of Professional Dog Trainers to help you find a good trainer or behaviorist.
+Seek a referral from the vet, or contact the Association of Professional Dog Trainers to help you find a good trainer or behaviorist.

 3. Develop a Plan